mroberts1/BOOTSTRA.386/manual/index.md

 "Let's imagine everything that constrains us is gone."
 I start as I scribble on the black board, "Instead of 640KB, we have Gigabytes, or even Terabytes of memory and terabytes of storage as well - practically endless."
 People are on the edge of their seat listening to this banter so I continue, "not only, but let's also assume that computation and graphics are easily solved.
 I can do full motion video, 3d scenes, supercomputer level computation.
 And just to be crazy let's also assume that I can communicate via radio frequencies, on the order of hundreds of megabytes a second."

-I see Gilda shake her head incredulously.
+I see Kat shake her head incredulously.

 "And since we are in the distant future, this is all utterly affordable.
 I can get the device itself for about the cost of a microwave or nice pair of running shoes and the service for about the monthly subscription to a newspaper."
 I breath in heavily, "well, I have done this exercise and I think it will look something like this." as I hold the dead phone up presenting it.